Annie Chapman: Early life

 Annie Chapman was born Eliza Ann Smith in Paddington on 25 September 1840.
 She was the first of five children born to George Smith, and Ruth Chapman.
 George Smith was a soldier, having enlisted in the 2nd Regiment of Life Guards in December 1834.
-Reportedly, the location of Chapman's earliest years revolved around her father's military service served between London and Windsor.
+Reportedly, the location of Chapman's earliest years revolved around her father's military service in London and Windsor.

 Chapman's parents were not married at the time of her birth, although they married on 22 February 1842, in Paddington.
 Following the birth of their second child in 1844, the family relocated to Knightsbridge, where George Smith became a valet.
 The family eventually relocated to Berkshire in 1856.

 According to her brother, Fountain, Annie had "first took a drink when she was quite young", quickly developing a weakness for alcohol, and although both he and two of his other sisters had persuaded her to sign a pledge to refrain from consuming alcohol, she "was tempted and fell" despite the "over and over" efforts of her siblings to dissuade her.